Alan Chui Chung-San: Success and later career

-Throughout 2005 and 2011, Alan would reunite with the director Johnnie To (Who previously worked in two films starring Tony Leung Chiu-wai, The Royal Scoundrel (1991) and Tomorrow (1995)) and would work on some of the critically acclaimed films such as Breaking News, Election 2 and Life Without Principle.
+Throughout 2005 and 2011, Chui would reunite with the director Johnnie To (Who also previously worked in two films starring Tony Leung Chiu-wai, The Royal Scoundrel (1991) and Tomorrow (1995)) and would work on some of the critically acclaimed films such as Breaking News, Election 2 and Life Without Principle.
 After the release of Life Without Principle in 2011, he took a break from film roles and began focusing on television series and wired stunts.
-He later returned to filmography in Once Upon a Time in Macau - The Way of the Tiger in 2016.